-Although not that popular as their neighbors Nice, Cannes or Monaco, smaller towns along the Côte d’Azur are actually the true reflection of French charm.
-Beaches are more pleasant, clean, less crowded, streets seem prettier, you can even meet a local at the cafe (not just tourists) and have a glass of wine in the shade of one lush tree.
+Although not as popular as their neighbors Nice, Cannes, or Monaco, small French Riviera towns along the Côte d’Azur are the true reflection of French charm.
+Beaches are more pleasant, clean, and less crowded, streets seem prettier, and you can even meet a local at the cafe (not just tourists) and have a glass of wine in the shade of a lush tree.

-Also, there are a lot of things to see and explore at this part of the French Riviera – from Roman ruins, medieval constructions and museums, to the antique culinary menus.
-A lot of those French Riviera small towns have the cute name extension – sur mer (at the seaside).
+Also, there are a lot of things to see and explore in this part of the French Riviera – from Roman ruins, medieval constructions, and museums, to the antique culinary menus.
+A lot of those French Riviera towns have the cute name extension – sur mer (meaning at the seaside).

-Not far from Menton, there is Roquebrune Cap Martin.
-The castle of Roquebrune is the unique in all France as it is the only Carolingian castle, built at the end of the 10th century.
-Rising upon a cliff, the castle dominates the medieval village below full of narrow streets, lined up houses and roofs.
+Not far from Menton, there is another one of those charming French Riviera towns – Roquebrune Cap Martin.
+The castle of Roquebrune is unique in all of France as it is the only Carolingian castle that was built at the end of the 10th century.
+Rising upon a cliff, the castle dominates the medieval village below full of narrow streets, lined-up houses, and roofs.

-Another town, Cagnes-sur-Mer, and another artist – Auguste Renoir.
-He has spent his last 11 years here.
-Despite his poor health, Renoir continued with his painting and in his house there is now a collection of his mementos and personal objects, wheelchair, palettes and brushes.
-In addition, there are few of his paintings and sculptures.
-In the garden there is a bust of his wife and the sculpture of the famous Baigneuse.
+Another French Riviera town, Cagnes-sur-Mer, and another artist – Auguste Renoir.
+He spent his last 11 years here.
+Despite his poor health, Renoir continued with his painting and in his house, there is now a collection of mementos and personal objects, a wheelchair, palettes, and brushes he used.
+In addition, there are a few of his paintings and sculptures.
+In the garden, there is a bust of his wife and a sculpture of the famous Baigneuse.

 Then there is a bit more famous town of Antibes, founded by the Phoenicians in the 4th century BC.
 The Picasso Museum is located here, since this famous painter fell in love with Côte d’Azur when he was 39, in 1920, when he decided to move here.
 This is where he stayed for the rest of his life.

-It’s just amazing how every piece of land at the French Riviera has that specific charm related to some certain event or a person, right!
+It’s just amazing how every piece of land on the French Riviera has that specific charm related to a certain event or a person, right?

 *photos by Pixabay